American Society of African Culture: Office in Lagos, Nigeria

 In 1961, AMSAC opened an African office in Lagos, Nigeria.
 The opening was celebrated with a two-day festival of music performances, dancing, panel discussions, and art exhibited by Africans and African Americans in December 1961.
+It closed in 1966.

-CIA Funding
+CIA funding

 AMSAC had received federal tax exemption the year prior and thus large grants became available to the organization for specific projects from various entities.
 This financial backing was how they were able to organize the large festival in Lagos.
 The grants were later revealed as CIA pass-throughs.

 After 1967, AMSAC's membership sharply declined after it was named as one of the organizations that was funded by the Central Intelligence Agency (CIA).
+AMSAC ceased to exist in 1969.